sumi0820/bugbuster/README.md

 ## Description

 BugBuster is a question and answer site with a function to manage your projects.

+- Post issues you are facing through class activities, LAB, projects.
+- Exchange solutions to reply to the post.
+- Start your new project, and add tasks that you need to kill!
+- LT/TAs can visit open projects and give some feedbacks.
-It's web-based, but responsive!
+- It's web-based, but responsive!

 ## Links